Last updated 3/31/2020

 Frequently Asked Questions (FAQ)

 You likely have questions and concerns, and you're likely not alone.
 You might also have ideas or tips that could be valuable to broadly share with everyone.
 Please send us an email, let us know your thoughts, and we’ll make appropriate updates and additions.

 While we have done our best to gather and answer questions important to Purdue Engineering students, continue to check the Purdue COVID-19 website for the latest news, developments, and FAQs on University-wide policies and actions.

 COVID-19 has ushered in a significant amount of change in a very short time.
 What has not changed is Purdue Engineering’s commitment to our students.
 While COVID-19 is a current health crisis, it also impacts the financial well-being of our students and their families.
 You or your family might be concerned about how the current financial interruption may impact your ability to afford a Purdue Engineering degree.

 The College of Engineering understands your concerns, and we want to assist you and your family by providing helpful information and resources.
 The College has a Scholarships and Affordability page collecting helpful knowledge for you and your family, and we’ve gathered some common questions, below.

 Will COVID-19 impact my financial aid for the spring semester?

 The Division of Financial Aid’s COVID-19 webpage will have the most up-to-date details and considerations on how financial aid processes are and will be affected.

-I or my family have lost income or incurred additional expenses due to the COVID-19.
+I or my family has lost income or incurred additional expenses due to COVID-19.

 You can also contact the Division of Financial Aid to inquire if your situation is applicable for the Special Circumstance Process.